 Keep in mind that a "good" score is the one that gets your student into college.
 Your student's ACT score goal should be slightly higher than the average scores at his or her favorite colleges.

-Are your student’s ACT scores are within the range of his or her favorite colleges?
-Great!
-It’s time to register to take the ACT!
+- Are your student's ACT scores are within the range of his or her favorite colleges?
+Excellent!
+It's time to choose your ACT test date.

 - Did your student's ACT scores fall short of his or her goals?
 A little ACT prep can go a long way!